huyminhvo/regime-dashboard/README.md

-# 📈 Regime Dashboard
+# Regime Dashboard

 A lightweight Python toolkit for **volatility-based regime analysis** and **market diagnostics**.

 This project identifies distinct volatility regimes (Low / Mid / High), computes performance metrics for each, and visualizes how different market conditions affect returns.

-It’s built for quick exploratory research, strategy testing, and clean presentation, showcasing quantitative analysis and Python engineering skills.
+Built for quick exploratory research, strategy testing, and clean presentation, showcasing quantitative analysis and Python engineering skills.

 ---

-## 🚀 Features
+## Features

 - **Automated Regime Labeling**
   Quantile or median-based volatility segmentation of any asset.